neyrinckaudio/docs-vcpro/docs/digidesign-003.md

 V-Control Pro supports the Digidesign 003 firewire surface.
 A compatible 003 driver must be installed on the computer.

-!!! warning "V-Control Pro Does Not Provide Firewire Drivers"
+!!! warning "V-Control Pro Does Not Provide FireWire Drivers"
     You must install a 003 firewire driver that allows the Mac or Windows computer to provide audio I/O and MIDI I/O. Last time we looked, Avid's drivers do not work well with modern computers, especially Mac systems.